bcdev/zappend/docs/config.md

   The array's items are of type _string_.
 * `encoding`:
   Type _object_.
-  Variable storage encoding.
+  Variable Zarr storage encoding.
 Settings given here overwrite the encoding settings of the first contributing dataset.

   * `dtype`:
     Storage data type